tbaeumel/tbaeumel.github.io/_teaching/SS2024_XPLN.md

 location: "Saarbruecken, Germany"
 ---

-Seminar taught with Dr. Simon Ostermann.
+Together with Simon Ostermann we have offered a Seminar on Explainable and Interpretable AI.

 Please find the course page on his personal website: https://simonost.github.io/home/teaching/xpln-24.html.

 Seminar Content